 Wetland and riparian ecological functionality and ecological service provision was assessed utilising the method described by Kotze et al. (2008).
 The results of the Eco-Services assessment are summarised in the table below.

-Summary of the wetland and riparian ecological function and service provision assessments for the unnamed ephemeral watercourse and rock quarry.
+Summary of the wetland and riparian ecological function and service provision assessments for the Orange River its floodplain wetland as well as the Katrivier and its tributaries.